Skip to main content

 • Mucous Membrane Irritation: Avoid direct contact of AMELUZ® with the mucous membranes.
 Wash with water in case of accidental contact.

-Most common side effects at the application site were:
+Most common side effects at the application site are:

 • skin reddening